7 Montana Guest Ranches for a One-of-a-Kind Vacation

 Lone Mountain Guest Ranch

-Nestled in the mountains next to Big Sky Resort, this guest ranch features over 80 miles of world-class Nordic ski trails.
-After a long day skiing, you can enjoy a sleigh ride dinner and a cozy cabin.
+Nestled in the mountains next to Big Sky Resort, the Lone Mountain Ranch features over 80 miles of world-class Nordic ski trails.
+After a long day skiing, you can enjoy a sleigh ride, dinner, and a cozy cabin.
 Summer adventures include mountain biking, horseback riding, and youth adventure programs.
+In addition to their activities, they offer a superb dining experience, with an award-winning culinary program.

 Mountain Sky Guest Ranch

-Located near the Yellowstone River, guests can spend their days rafting or fishing on the famed river.
+Located near the Yellowstone River, the Mountain Sky Guest Ranch lets guests spend their days rafting or fishing on the famed river.
 Towering mountains behind the ranch afford spectacular hiking, and the pool and hot tub are excellent ways to relax those tired muscles.
-Bonus tip: Ask the wranglers to teach you some western dance moves; they know how to “cut a rug.”
+Bonus tip: Ask the wranglers to teach you some Western dance moves — they know how to “cut a rug.”

 Sleigh ride dinner at 320 Guest Ranch